 - 1/4 cup heavy cream

 - To make the tart shell:

-- In a food processor place the flour, sugar, salt and butter.
+In a food processor place the flour, sugar, salt and butter.
 Pulse a few times until it resembles a coarse meal.
-Add the egg yolk.
+Add the egg yolk and milk.
 Pulse until the mixture comes together into a ball.
 You can add a bit of cold water (1 Tbsp. at at time) if it is having difficulty coming together.

 - Take the ball of dough and flatten it out lightly on a lightly floured surface.
 Wrap it in plastic and place it in the refrigerator for about two to three hours or overnight.

 - Take dough and allow it to come to room temperature.

 - Preheat the oven to 350'F.